"[domain] uses an invalid security certificate."

 - If you see security software listed, disable it, or disable its SSL/TLS/HTTPS-scanning feature.

 - If you see your institution listed, your IT department is likely intercepting your traffic and has installed a certificate for a “custom certificate authority” in your browser to avoid security errors resulting from the interception.
 Since Zotero won't trust the same custom certificate by default, it is properly warning you of the intercepted connection.
-You can try following the certificate override instructions for Zotero, but be aware that your connection to Zotero is being monitored by your institution.
+You can try following the certificate override instructions for Zotero, but be aware that your connection to Zotero servers is being monitored by your institution.